 For instance, if you’re moving long distance from New York to California, the rental truck rate would most likely include around 3,200 miles for driving and 6-8 days rental time.
 Additional rental days and mileage can be purchased for a fee.

 Another, major cost you’ll want to calculate ahead of time is fuel.
 Moving rental trucks typically get on average 8-12 miles per gallon depending on the size of the truck and whether it’s full or empty with home goods.
 For example, a fully loaded 26-foot rental truck is likely to get no more than 7 or 8 miles per gallon, while an empty 10-foot truck will get closer to 12 to 15 MPG.

+The average total cost to move within 50 miles with a portable moving container is typically around $400 to $700 for one container.
 For local moves, most companies charge a fee every time you move the container.
-The typical move involves 3 container transport charges: a drop-off, transfer, and pick-up fee.
+The typical move involves 3 container charges: a drop-off fee, a transfer fee, and a pick-up fee.
 If you plan on moving the container more than 3 times, costs can add up quickly.

-If you’re moving long distance, average moving container prices can range from $900 to $4500+ depending on distance and size of the move.
+For interstate moves, average moving container prices can range from $900 to $4500+ depending on distance and size of the move.
 Generally, the longer the distance, the more expensive things get.
 If the company doesn’t have a nearby location at your destination, that can also ramp up the price.
 Ideally, find a company that has nearby locations on both ends of your move.

 Most portable storage companies, such as PODS, offer 30 days of free storage included in their price.
 Container sizes range from 7 feet long up to 20 feet.
 Larger containers will cost more to rent and move.
 If you’re moving a large home, it’s likely you’ll need more than one container which can add significantly to you overall cost.